rohansh-tty/EVA4/S14/README.md

 ![](https://github.com/Gilf641/EVA4/blob/master/S14/Images/bg2.png)

-Making Foreground's Background Transparent
+## Removal of Foreground Images Background

-Inorder to overlay Foreground Images randomly on top of Background Images, former one must have a transparent background
+Inorder to overlay Foreground Images randomly on top of Background Images, former one must have a transparent background.

 For removing backgrounds, I used the open-source software GIMP - GNU Image Manipulation Program.
 After overlaying, the resulting image should be exported as PNG, because it conserves transparency.
 Steps for removing background using GIMP has been shown below: